AlexKaos32/CoilDump/README.md

-# CoilDump
+# ModDump
-CoilDump is a tool to sniff registry values over Modbus/TCP Coil on port 502
+ModDump is a tool to sniff over Modbus/TCP Coil on port 502

 Dependencies - python3, pymodbus